Droopy Tail? Learn All About Cold Tail Syndrome!

 One evening, my Labrador Retriever Turbo was nibbling at the base of his tail.
-At bedtime, he was restless and couldn’t seem to get comfortable on any dog bed (or my bed!) in the house.
+At bedtime, he was restless and couldn’t seem to get comfortable on any dog bed (or my bed) in the house.
 He even whined at me; he vocalizes when he is displeased and I couldn’t figure out what he wanted.
-The next day, I noticed that his tail carriage was very low and odd during our morning walk.
+The next day, I noticed that his tail carriage was very low and looked odd during our morning walk.
 Because I have a second dog of the same breed, I was able to compare tail postures between the dogs.
 I realized something was very wrong.
-Turbo’s tail was clearly drooping (physically – not emotionally)!
+Turbo’s tail was clearly drooping (physically – not emotionally).

 Contact your veterinarian to determine the best treatment plan and to ensure that your dog has cold tail and not another tail-related injury.

 Rest is the most important treatment and should be done for at least a week.
 Your veterinarian may also choose to prescribe anti-inflammatory and/or pain medications to speed up recovery and reduce pain.
 Dogs can also be treated with acupuncture or lasering.